Exam 1 covers all of the material on minerals and rocks, including the labs. Refer to the syllabus for readings and lecture topics.

 __T__ (3) The most common sedimentary rocks are shale, sandstone, and limestone.

-__T__ (4) Glassy igneous rocks form when the magma cools so fast that mineral grains cannot crystallize and grow.
+__T__ (4) Glassy igneous rocks form when lava cools so fast that mineral grains cannot crystallize and grow.

 __T__ (5) Calcite is the main mineral constituent of the sedimentary rock limestone and the metamorphic rock marble.